madhuparidi/tabcorp/README.md

 Instructions to start the application:
 1. Navigate to the folder with pom.xml
 2. type mvnw ./springboot:run
+3. Swagger documentation can be browsed at http://localhost:8080/swagger-ui.html#/

 Assumptions:
 1. HATEOS REST API is not considered as a mandatory requirement.